JakubPluta/pyetf/README.md

 # etfpy

-pyetf is a Python library for dealing extracting ETF data from etfdb.com.
+etfpy is a Python library for dealing with extraction ETF data from etfdb.com.

 ## Installation

-* Install with pip as a package [pip](https://pypi.org/project/pyetfdb/0.1.0/)
+* Install with pip as a package [pip](https://pypi.org/project/etfpy)
 ```
 pip install etfpy
 ```

 ```
-from etfpy import etfdb
+from etfpy import ETF, load_etf
 ```